madaodog/oauth_project_code/README.md

-# Everybody's Looking for SSOmething: A large-scale evaluation\\on the privacy of OAuth authentication on the web
+# Everybody's Looking for SSOmething: A large-scale evaluation on the privacy of OAuth authentication on the web

-This repository contains the code for our PETS 2023 submission paper called [Everybody's Looking for SSOmething: A large-scale evaluation on the privacy of OAuth authentication on the web].
+This repository contains the code for our PETS 2023 submission paper called [Everybody's Looking for SSOmething: A large-scale evaluation on the privacy of OAuth authentication on the web]().

 ## Project
 Our study contains a large-scale measurement of the scopes (permissions) used for OAuth-based Single Sign-On.
 We report on the prevalence of OAuth on 100k websites and the scopes requested by website owners.
 We find that 18.53% of websites require the user to share information from non-minimal scopes with the site.
 Additionally, our paper provides a number of experiments on the use of OAuth scopes as well as a comparison of the OAuth flow with the standard authentication procedure on a number of websites.

-For more details, we refer you to our [full paper].
+For more details, we refer you to our [full paper]().

 ## Crawler
 All code for our crawler is available [here](https://github.com/ydimova/oauth_project_code/tree/master).